snormax/snormax.github.io/index.md

 ### Currently:

-* After several reality checks, I've settled on a concept!
+* After several reality checks I've settled on a concept!
 * Successfully tested PRAW processes, wrote code and test cases.
 * Still need to field test it